 Dolly is a same-day moving and delivery service, and you can use the Dolly Helpers app to land gigs.

-If you can lift over 75 pounds and own a truck, trailer, or van, you can earn up to $35 per hour as a Dolly Helper.
+If you can lift over 75 pounds and own a truck, trailer, or van, you can earn an average of $42.50 per hour.
 If you don’t own a vehicle, not to worry.
-You can still earn up to $21 per hour by moving stuff with Dolly Helpers.
+You can still earn an average of $25 per hour as a Dolly Helper.

 Best Gig Apps for Freelancers